 Join a cohort of early childhood teachers and engage in professional development trainings with Erikson Institute’s Early Math Collaborative that will illuminate mathematical concepts and enhance your skills in the classroom.
 Over the course of one year, you’ll engage in face-to-face and online trainings, all while networking with your peers.

-- A copy of Big Ideas of Early Mathematics: What Teachers of Young Children Need to Know.
+- A copy of Big Ideas of Early Mathematics: What Teachers of Young Children Need to Know

-- Ongoing professional advice in an online community of practice.
+- Ongoing professional advice in an online community of practice

-- Close work with expert facilitators from Erikson Institute and committed colleagues in Hawaii.
+- Close work with expert facilitators from Erikson Institute and committed colleagues in Hawaii

-Erikson Facilitators will support teachers in developing an online community of practice with Hawaii colleagues: a place where teachers can respond to facilitator prompts, post photo and video evidence of practice, and discuss growth and change in practice.
+Erikson Facilitators will support teachers in developing an online community of practice with their Hawaii colleagues: a place where teachers can respond to facilitator prompts, post photo and video evidence of practice, and discuss growth and change in practice.

 Preparing & Sharing: A Celebration of Learning